 "For index funds in particular... actually using the vote to effect change will get the regulators involved and put your passive investment status in question... [likewise] I don't think most companies see a lot of value in the proxy system.
 There's a lot of attention and money spent on writing proxies and soliciting votes, really just to stay out of trouble.
 There's only downside.
 There's very much a risk-management system."
+Recent change in SEC regulatory interpretations make clear how real this risk is.b

-Legally, the value of the vote is explicitly linked to fiduciary duty in several of the largest capital markets globally, at least for some of the largest pools of long-term capital, such as pension plans.
+Legally, the value of the vote is explicitly linked to fiduciary duty in several of the largest capital markets globally, at least for some of the largest pools of longterm capital, such as pension plans.
 Discharging of that duty at scale, however, has led to standard proxy voting policies issued by third-party specialist service providers becoming the primary tool for meeting the fiduciary duty obligation.
 It seems appropriate to conclude that any duty that is so widely outsourced cannot be seen as one of the most highly valuable assets held by a fiduciary.